Multi-particle localization for weakly interacting Anderson tight-binding models: The initial MSA bound for the weakly interacting multi-particle system

-In this Section we fix $d=1$, i.e., we consider here the one-dimensional multiparticle random Hamiltonian $\BH^{(N)}_{h}(\omega)=-\BDelta+\BV(\Bx,\omega)+h\BU(\Bx)$ acting in the Hilbert space $\ell^{2}(\DZ^N)$.
-Now, we aim to prove stability of the MSA bounds from the single-particle lattice systems to multiparticle systems with sufficiently weak interaction in the interval
+In this Section we fix $d=1$, i.e., we consider here the one-dimensional multi-particle random Hamiltonian $\BH^{(N)}_{h}(\omega)=-\BDelta+\BV(\Bx,\omega)+h\BU(\Bx)$ acting in the Hilbert space $\ell^{2}(\DZ^N)$.
+Now, we aim to prove stability of the MSA bounds from the single-particle lattice systems to multi-particle systems with sufficiently weak interaction in the interval

 Consider the one-dimesional single-particle Hamiltonian